Fatemeh-ameri/Exercism-Python-Track/README.md

 This repository contains my solutions to selected exercises from the Exercism Python track.

-I use this repository as a structured way to revisit core programming concepts, strengthen problem-solving skills, and maintain coding consistency through short, focused challenges.
+I use this repository to revisit core Python concepts, practice problem-solving, and keep a habit of writing clean and readable code.

-While the exercises are relatively small in scope, they provide an opportunity to write clean, well-structured code and explore different approaches to common problems.
+The exercises are small, but they are useful for practicing basic programming logic, data structures, and code organization.

 This is an ongoing practice repository.